kareemwaz30-lang/MATLAB-Hip-Motion-path-workflow-Kareem-2026/README.md

 # Activity-Specific Hip Motion-Path Workflow and Dataset

 This repository contains the MATLAB workflow and processed data used to analyse 14 activity trials: four out-of-water simulated swimming strokes and ten dance activities.
-Layton/Stewart and independent CMU walking validation files are not included in the activity folders.

 ## Workflow